MatthiasValvekens/pyHanko/CONTRIBUTING.md

 ### Questions about pyHanko

-**Do not ask for support on the issue tracker.** The issue tracker is for bug reports and actionable feature requests.
+**Please do not ask for support on the issue tracker.** The issue tracker is for bug reports and actionable feature requests.
 Questions related to pyHanko usage and development should be asked in the discussion forum instead.